ReadOnce Transformers: Reusable Representations of Text for Transformers

-The most common approach is to extract a single vector representation from a sequence of representations~\cite{skipthought,infersent}.
+\paragraph{Fixed Length Aggregation.} The most common approach is to extract a single representation from a sequence of vector~\cite{skipthought,infersent}.
 While this can be a very compact representation of a document, it tends to be very lossy, especially when dealing with large documents.
 As a result, these representations are mainly used for classification~\cite{infersent,sentence-bert} or retrieval~\cite{dpr}, and have not been shown to capture the content of the document.
-E.g, InferSent~\cite{infersent} presented a self-attentive approach to extract sentence embedding using these hidden representations:
+E.g, InferSent~\cite{infersent} presented a self-attentive approach to extract sentence embedding using: where $U_{\theta}$ is a function that computes a scalar attention over each $\enco_i$.
+To reduce information loss, we extend these models to produce $M$ representation vectors by learning $M$ sets of parameters $\theta_j$ for $j \in \{1, \ldots, M\}$, i.e., $\rotvec_j = \sum_i U_{\theta_j}(\enco_i) \enco_i$ where $U_{\theta_j}(\enco_i) = e^{\theta_j\enco_i}/\sum_i e^{\theta_j\enco_i}$.